 **Link to your good news, if online (online bookstore, online article, etc)

-If you wrote at least 7000 new words on a book project in January, you can get your first entry in the drawing for the 2014 MoGo7000 $100 cash prize!
+If you wrote at least 7000 new words on a book project in April, you can receive an entry in the drawing for the 2016 MoGo7000 $100 cash prize!
 Itâ€™s open to everyone who qualifies.

-To report your January results, please leave a comment below with your total new words written in January.
+To report your April results, please leave a comment below with your total new words written on a book project in April.
 (Please do not send your totals by email or through the Contact page.
-Totals must be left as a comment here by next Monday).Â
+Totals must be left as a comment here by next Sunday).Â

 If you missed out on last yearâ€™s money-winning writing challenge, donâ€™t worry, the 2016 challenge has lots of opportunities left for you.
 Here are the MoGo7000 Challenge rules.
 All you have to do is write at least 7000 NEW words on a book project in any month and youâ€™ll receive an entry into the end-of-the-year drawing for $100.

-So what are you waiting for?
-Get started now and you could have $100 this time next year.
+Get started now and you could have and extra $100 next year.
 And it doesnâ€™t cost you a cent.